 It isn’t ideal, but you can get around this by making multiple user accounts — either for yourself or for others.
 This is pretty simple, but by default, the Switch doesn’t tell you how or suggest it as a means to protect your save files.
 When starting any game from the home screen, you’ll see your default Mii pop up.
 Select the “+” and then enter in all the details of your new profile.
 Given how easy it is to set up personalized accounts on just about every console and media service already, that shouldn’t be too much trouble.

-Making new accounts has an added bonus — you can use your console across regions.
+Making new accounts has a bonus — you can use your console across regions.
 For the unfamiliar, manufacturers of audiovisual hardware have been locking down devices to prevent people from watching foreign movies or television for decades.
 Initially, the purpose was to ensure that different equipment worked properly, an extension and partial byproduct of having different plug types in Europe than the U.S. or Japan.
-Now, though, it’s often used to prevent people from buying content that hasn’t been released in their region.
+Now, though, it’s often used to prevent people from buying content that wasn’t released in their region.

-The Switch’s hardware has the ability to run games from all over the world, however.
+The Switch’s hardware can run games from all over the world, however.
 All you need is an account set to that region.
 To do that, you need to head to accounts.nintendo.com, then select your account’s country of residence and flip it to whatever you need.
-At time of writing, you can freely change your home nation.
+At the time of writing, you can freely change your home nation.
 You’ll want to make sure your bank or credit/debit card supports international transactions (not all do).